-34. Risk Assessment & Contingency Planning
+35. Risk Assessment & Contingency Planning

-Provision for resources for the management of the contract, for its entirety, must be identified in the business case.

-For all contracts with a value of £100,000 and greater, the contract manager must:
+- 35.1 Provision for resources for the management of the contract, for its entirety, must be identified in the business case and RP2 How we Buy report.
+CCB should be kept up to date as required via the Council's CCB process. - 35.2 For all contracts with a value of £100,000 and greater, the contract manager must: - a.

-- a.
 Maintain a risk register during the contract period - b.
 Undertake appropriate risk assessments and for identified risks - c.
-Ensure contingency measures and business continuity plans are in place
+Ensure contingency measures and business continuity plans are in place and are regularly reviewed as part of contract management.

-35. Contract Monitoring, Evaluation & Review
+36. Contract Monitoring, Evaluation & Review

-All contracts valued at £100,000 and greater are to be subject to regular formal reviews with the contractor.
+- 36.1 All contracts valued at £100,000 and greater are to be subject to regular formal reviews with the contractor.
 An initial review must be done at the first 3 months of a contract start date and on-going reviews will then be conducted on a regular schedule.

-A formal review process must be applied to all contracts deemed to be High Risk, High Value, or High Profile.
-This process must be applied at key stages of major procurements.
+The initial review can be done sooner due to the length of contract and should be agreed with CCB. - 36.2 A formal review process must be applied to all contracts deemed to be High Risk, High Value, or High Profile.
+This process must be applied at key stages